 Phil tried to lure us into coffees but we were embracing the no child night and the calling for bed was so loud.

 We made our way to our room but we were waylaid by the bar as I did fancy a gin and I was happy that they stocked Fentimans tonic.
 Richard’s eyes were heavy so I selected a book from the shelves in one of the snug areas and we headed to bed.

 Our tummies were completely fit to burst so up the dancers we went.
 We crawled into bed at 10:30 and he was asleep within 10 minutes.
 I lay and read for a while which was an absolute luxury.

-Alas I woke up a few times in the night as it was so warm (thermostat set to 71 degrees Fahrenheit, I have no idea what that is in metric) I’m also used to being awoken several times in the night and thirdly I thought I’d lost my other half, turns out that the bed is sooo big we could easily fit our family of four in the bed with room to spare.
+Alas I woke up a few times in the night as it was so warm (thermostat set to 71 degrees Fahrenheit, I have no idea what that is in metric).
+I’m also used to being awoken several times in the night.
+Thirdly I thought I’d lost my other half, turns out that the bed is sooo big we could easily fit our family of four in the bed with room to spare.